jose-cubero/gem5.bare-metal/README.md

     --machine-type=VExpress_GEM5_V1
 ```

-*Note1: To build and run the other applications, simply replace "simple" by "interrupt" or "multicore".
+To run the other applications, simply replace "simple" by "interrupt" or "multicore".
-*Note2: tested with gem5 v21.0.0.0 and v21.1.0.0.

 Licence
 =======